8 ways to negotiate a smaller rent increase at lease renewal time

 3. Stay calm and ask politely

-Be respectful in approaching your lease renewal and negotiating against an increase or for a reduction.
-And don’t wait until the last minute.
+Be respectful when approaching your lease renewal and negotiating against an increase or for a reduction.
+Don’t wait until the last minute.

 Tenant attorney (and Brick Underground sponsor) Sam Himmelstein, a partner at Himmelstein McConnell Gribben & Joseph, advises tenants to say, “I’d like to renew at the same rent,” and see how the landlord responds.